 More About The Shows

 I’d read The Curious Incident of the Dog in the Night-Time before and was curious to see how it translated as a play.
 It was fantastic The way they integrate the set into the show was brilliant.
 The acting was amazing.
-Without spoiling the ending I will say you’ll want to stay after the curtain call.
-The show is running at the Gielgud Theatre.
+Without spoiling the ending, I will say you’ll want to stay after the curtain call.

 Funny Girl was a musical I’d never seen, but I knew songs like “Don’t Rain on My Parade” and “People.”
 It starred Sheridan Smith, who is an English actress.
 I wasn’t familiar with her work, but she was great as was the rest of the cast.
 This is a classic romantic-comedy musical with lots of singing and dancing.
-While it had some serious moments it was a pretty fun musical.
-Funny Girl has a limited engagement at The Savoy Theatre until October 2016.
+While it had some serious moments, it was a pretty fun musical.

 How to Save on Theatre Tickets in London